 Indonesia was done using the contextual juxtaposition method.
-The

-used steel, wood, and glass.
+the recent one used steel, wood, and glass.

 Details, in architecture, also play an important part--and Rumah Atsiri Indonesia is no exception.
 Not only strengthen an identity; details also reveal the stories behind a building.
 On the parking area, notice how the shape of our pavings is different from the common block-shaped pavings.
 This different shape of paving can also be found on the frame of our restaurant's chairs and the corner pillar of our Rumah Atsiri Restaurant, on the plot of plants in Marigold Plaza, and on the logo of Rumah Atsiri itself.
 The pavings' particular shape was originated from the shape of the ventilation blocks--a partition between spaces in a room that primarily functions as orifices for air circulations and lighting--in the old building of Rumah Atsiri Indonesia.